Instructions for Installing Artificial Turf

 I. Infill Quantities: For turf products ranging from 50 to 80 ounces, typically four pounds per square foot of infill will be used.
 Heavier turf products might require up to five pounds per square foot.
 The exact amount of infill varies depending on the product weight and the desired exposure of the synthetic blades.
 Once complete, 1/2” to 3/4” of the synthetic blades should be visible.
 Consider using color-coated sand as the final infill layer to best integrate with the local geography, applying approximately one pound per square foot.

-Benefits of Infill
+Benefits Of Infill

 - Supports Turf Stability: Infill helps to anchor the base of the turf fibers, keeping them upright and stable creating ballast.
 This prevents the turf from shifting and enhances its overall durability.